Bikini Atoll: Resident and non-resident population

+During WWII, the atoll had been occupied by Japanese troops, and American naval ships, ground artillery, and B-24 Liberator bombers attacked the island, killing many of the 8,000 soldiers.

-When the United States asked the islanders to relocate in 1946, 19 islanders lived elsewhere.
+When the United States got the islanders to relocate in 1946, 19 islanders lived elsewhere.
 The 167 residents, comprising about 40 families who lived on the atoll, moved to Rongerik Atoll.
 The islands were able to produce much less food than they had on Bikini, and there were far fewer fish in the waters.
 By early 1948, the people were close to starvation.
 U.S. investigators concluded they must be moved, and they were relocated to Kwajalein Atoll.

-During WWII, the atoll had been occupied by Japanese troops, and American naval ships, ground artillery, and B-24 Liberator bombers attacked the island, killing many of the 8,000 soldiers.
-The islanders lived in tents adjacent to the concrete runway in use by the U.S. Navy for six months.
+They were first evacuated to Kwaj, where the islanders lived in tents adjacent to the concrete runway in use by the U.S. Navy for six months while a new and better location was selected.
+Finally, Kili Island was chosen.

 They were moved once again in November 1948 to Kili Island, when the population numbered 184.
 They were later given public lands on Ejit and a few families initially moved there to grow copra.
-In 1970, about 160 Bikini islanders returned to live on the atoll after they were reassured that it was safe.
-They remained for about 10 years until scientists found an 11-fold increase in the cesium-137 body burdens and determined that the island was not safe after all.
+In 1972, about 100 Bikini islanders returned to live on the atoll after they were reassured that it was safe.
+They remained for about 6 years until scientists found an 11-fold increase in the caesium-137 body burdens and determined that the island was not safe after all.
 The 178 residents were evacuated in September 1978 once again.

 Since then a number of descendants have moved to Majuro (the Marshall Islands' capital), other Marshall Islands, and the United States.
 In 1999, there were 2,600 total individuals; 1,000 islanders living on Kiji, 700 in Majuro, 275 on Ejit, 175 on other Marshall Islands or atolls, and 450 in the United States.
 Of those, 81 were among those who left the atoll in 1946.
 In 2001, the population of the dispersed islanders was 2,800.
+By 2013, there were about 4,880 Bikini islanders descended from the original Bikinis, with 1,250 living on Kili Island, 2,150 on Majuro (and 280 on Ejit, an island in Majuro Atoll), 350 on the other Marshall Islands, and 850 in the United States.

 As of March 2016, there were 5,400 living Bikini islanders: 800 islanders living on Kili, 2,550 on Majuro, 300 on Ejit, 350 on other Marshall Islands, and 1,400 in the United States and other countries.
 Of that number, 25 lived on Bikini in 1946.
 The resident population of the atoll is currently 4–6 caretakers, including Edward Maddison, who lived on Bikini Island from 1985 to 2020.
-He died on March 29, 2020.
-His grandfather was one of the original residents relocated in 1947.
+His grandfather was one of the original residents relocated in 1946.
 He helped the U.S. Department of Energy with soil monitoring, testing cleanup methods, mapping the wrecks in the lagoon, and accompanying visitors on dives.
 He was also the divemaster of Bikini Atoll Divers.
-Maddison passed away in Majuro, Marshall Islands on March 29, 2020.
+Maddison died in Majuro, Marshall Islands, on March 29, 2020.